Package, upload, and register

 Resource name

-The name of the resource after the JAR file is uploaded to the MaxCompute project.
+The resource name assigned to the JAR file in the MaxCompute project.

 Resource comment